nirbhay-codes/Forked-traversy-js-challenges/08-binary-trees-graphs/01-what-is-a-tree/readme.md

 The height of a tree is the same as the height of it's root node.
 This tree has a height of 4 since the longest path from the root is 4.

-## Bianary Tree
+## Binary Tree

-A `binary tree` is a special type of tree that has one root node and each node can have at most two child nodes, often referred to as the `left child` and the `right child` or just left and right.
+A `binary tree` is a special type of tree that has one root node and each node can have **at most** two child nodes, often referred to as the `left child` and the `right child` or just left and right.

 <img src="../../assets/images/binarytree.png" width="500" alt="" />

 The tree that we are looking at is considered a binary tree because it has one root node and each node has at most two child nodes.
 Node 4 would be the left child of node 2, and node 5 would be the right child of node 2.
-There is also a clear path between the root and any one node.
+There is also a *clear path* between the root and any one node.
 Sometimes you'll see trees that are split up and there are 3 nodes off by themselves.
-Or you may see a tree where the nodes are jut connected in a cirlce and there is no clear root.
+Or you may see a tree where the nodes are just connected in a cirlce and there is no clear root.
 Those are not binary trees.

 There are different types of binary trees and there is also something called a `binary search tree`, which we'll look into in a bit.
 For now, I want to create a `TreeNode` class that will allow us to construct nodes into a binary tree.
 We'll do that next.